darksideoftheshmoo/rcell2/README.md

 Functions to analyze Cell-ID single-cell cytometry data in a tidy and shiny framework.

-It also magically builds and wraps the original CellID program into the package!
+A CellID wrapper is also on the works.
+Checkout the `cellid_master` branch.

 # Installation